ammarhakim/gkyl-doc/source/gkyl/usage.rst

 .. code:: bash

-  mpirun -n 16 gkyl kbm.lua
+  mpirun -n 16 gkyl gk-sheath.lua

 The argument following ``-n`` is the total number of MPI processes to launch, in this case :math:`4\times4=16`.
 This clearly requires that your computer/node/job has access to